Enterprise Edition only

 |File belongs to project||no||Yes|

-If you cannot get Enterprise Diagrams to function in Windows Vista, run Config.exe in your Project Analyzer directory.
+If you experience an error every time you try to create a diagram, run Config.exe in your Project Analyzer directory.

 ©Aivosto Oy - Project Analyzer Help Contents